Sex and Gender Issues

 Any sexual orientation based on the external body is misdirected.
 We're all eternal, spiritual beings.
 Our outward bodily dress is temporary and full of troubles.
 We're meant to be attracted to Krishna, the supremely attractive, eternal spiritual person, not to temporary bodies that get old and die in the material world.

 Krishna is pleasure-seeking by nature, and so are we.
 Everything—including our sex drive—comes from Krishna, and is meant to be used in His service.
 He says in the Bhagavad-gita that He is kama, lust, which isn't contrary to dharma, religious principles.
 Marriage is the formal institution within the codes of dharma that is meant to regulate our bodily urges in a way that we can also make spiritual progress.

 Within Krishna conscious marriage, sex is restricted for the sole purpose of conceiving children.
 There aren't auxiliary concessions given in the teachings of Krishna consciousness for directing sexual urges otherwise.
 For making genuine spiritual progress, it's recommended that one either observe total celibacy or accept the restrictions of a principled marriage.
-The natural and expected outcome is that, as one practices Krishna consciousness while carrying out worldly responsibilities in the form of maintaining a family, one becomes less and less interested in sex and gradually gives it up altogether.
+The natural and expected outcome is that, as one practices Krishna consciousness while carrying out worldly responsibilities in the form of raising children and maintaining a family, one becomes less and less interested in sex and gradually gives it up altogether.